DaylinMorgan/alshain/README.md

-# alshain
+# Alshain

-Increasing the compatibility and usefulness of altair.
+A simple conglomeration of scripts that are useful for improving the altair experience.